Johnny Manziel to Join the Spring League Scouting Event Amid NFL Comeback

 Manziel's comeback journey included an offer from the Canadian Football League's Hamilton Tiger-Cats, but a Jan.
 31 deadline for the sides to strike a deal passed without an agreement.

-"We wish Johnny Manziel well as he embarks upon a return to football," the Tiger-Cats said in a statement on Wednesday.
+"We wish Johnny Manziel well as he embarks upon a return to football," the Tiger-Cats said in a Wednesday statement.

 Still, he's maintained an optimistic outlook as he continues to pursue a second chance.